 Tampa Man Pleads Guilty To Stolen Identity Refund Fraud

-This case was investigated by the Internal Revenue Service - Criminal Investigation, the United States Secret Service and the Tampa Police Department, and the Monroe County, Georgia Sheriff’s Office, with assistance from the Hillsborough County Sheriff’s Office.
+This case was investigated by the Internal Revenue Service – Criminal Investigation, the Tampa Police Department, and the Monroe County, Georgia Sheriff’s Office, with assistance from the Hillsborough County Sheriff’s Office.
 It is being prosecuted by Assistant United States Attorney Matthew J. Mueller and Trial Attorney Jason H. Poole of the Department of Justice, Tax Division.